 If you don't want to go to the bachelorette party or are afraid to tell the bride that you can't afford to fly out for her bridal shower, it's better to be honest and upfront about your reasons rather than make excuses or let her know last minute what is really going on.

-After saying hello to your bridesmaid role, be sure to keep a mental note of all important dates for the wedding adventure as well as who the other members of the bridal party are.
+Keep a mental note of all of the important dates for the wedding adventure as well as who the other members of the bridal party are.
 Get yourself in the loop of the details so that you don't forget where you need to be and when you need to be there.

 You Go Big When Really You Should Go Home